Bombshell Ana Cheri Flaunts Booty In Cheeky Lace Bodysuit While Dancing: ‘Whoot Whoot!! Hump DAY!!!’

 Ana sent pulses racing as she danced around the room in nothing more than a black lace bodysuit that left very little to the imagination.
-The video clip started with the babe posing with her hips turned towards the mirror and her hand resting on the small of her back, showing off her curvy booty that was exposed in its entirety thanks to the dangerously cheeky, high-cut design of her barely-there lingerie.
+The video clip started with the babe posing with her hips turned toward the mirror and her hand resting on the small of her back, showing off her curvy booty that was exposed in its entirety thanks to the dangerously cheeky, high-cut design of her barely-there lingerie.

 As the song played in the background, the social media sensation turned to face the mirror head on, swaying her hips to the beat and flaunting her toned legs and enviable thigh gap.
 The position change also revealed the scandalous, low-cut neckline of Ana’s outfit that left her decolletage completely bare.
 Her voluptuous assets nearly burst out of the minuscule garment, revealing a massive amount of cleavage to her audience — an NSFW display that they hardly seemed bothered by.

 As an extra layer, the fitness model added an oversized knit cardigan, though it hardly provided any coverage to her look.
-The sweater fell down Ana’s shoulders as she did her mid-week celebratory dance, and was worn completely open to put her risque clothing choice remain completely within eyesight.
-She had her long, brown hair styled in loose waves that bounced around as she danced, and sported a minimal makeup look that let her striking features shine.
+The sweater fell down Ana’s shoulders as she did her mid-week celebratory dance and was worn completely open to put her risque clothing choice completely within eyesight.
+She had her long, brown hair styled in loose waves that bounced around as she danced and sported a minimal makeup look that let her striking features shine.

 View this post on Instagram